 Kristen Sonday, Paladin’s CEO, says, “It was clear to us from the beginning that legal services organizations should have free tools to manage their pro bono programs.
 LSOs are underfunded and under-resourced enough, and they deserve cutting-edge tools just like law firms have.
 To be in a position where we can provide that for free is really exciting, and I’m enthusiastic about building on that.”

-In addition to pro bono matter referrals, the expansion of Paladin’s free tools has also enabled hundreds of LSOs to reach new law firms and lawyers for collaboration and relationship-building, bringing an additional layer of value to LSOs’ pro bono programs.
 Every day, Paladin’s free tools are facilitating pro bono assistance for refugees, veterans, formerly incarcerated people, domestic violence survivors, and vulnerable youth.
 Helping low-income people get access to free legal assistance is what drives Paladin’s innovation.

-We’re proud to be a part of the pro bono ecosystem and to be providing a no-cost tech solution to the legal serviced community.
+We’re proud to be a part of the pro bono ecosystem and to be providing a no-cost tech solution to the legal services community.
 We take our access to justice mission seriously: we’re committed to building and expanding our suite of tools for LSOs, and to keeping it all cost-free.

 To get started, request a demo and we’ll reach out to connect.